kubapeter/portfolio/Coursera Courses/Standalone Courses/Oracle SQL Practice Course/README.md

 ## Remark

-On the first slide of the course it is apparent that this course is meant to be the continuation of the [Oracle SQL Databases Specialization](../../Specializations/Oracle%20SQL%20Databases).
+The first slide of the course shows that this course is meant to be the continuation of the [Oracle SQL Databases Specialization](../../Specializations/Oracle%20SQL%20Databases).

 ![Structure of LearnQuest Oracle DB Courses](./m1_01_SQL%20Practice%20Course%20Intro.PNG)